Department of Theatre

 Major in Theatre: Acting, Directing, Design or Musical Theatre

 The centerpiece of North Central College's program is the Theatre Practicum, where students receive course credit for participating in production; click here to see the variety and quality of our theatrical productions.
 Theatre majors and minors are required to participate in the Department of Theatre season.
 Your training in our state-of-the-art facilities will prepare you for professional and personal pursuits in performance and technical theatre.
+For designers, some examples of our impressive student portfolio work can be viewed here.

 Our department offers individualized attention and opportunity as part of a robust six-show season, plus an annual Dance production.